 Definition

 A forward proxy is a server that sits between a group of clients and the wider internet, making outbound requests on their behalf.
 Where a reverse proxy represents servers to incoming clients, a forward proxy represents clients to outside servers — it is the mirror image.
-The destination sees the proxy as the origin of the request, not the real client behind it.
+The destination sees the proxy as the origin of the request, never the real client hidden behind it.
+That single property — controlling and masking who is reaching out — is what makes the forward proxy such a useful tool for anyone who wants to govern their own network's edge rather than trust every device to talk to the internet unsupervised.

 What it does

-A forward proxy can hide client IP addresses for privacy, enforce egress policy (allowing or blocking which sites a network may reach), cache frequently requested content to save bandwidth, and log or filter outbound traffic.
-Corporate and institutional networks use them to centralize control over what leaves the network; privacy-minded users use them to add a layer of separation between themselves and the services they contact.
-An anonymizing network like Tor is, in effect, a sophisticated multi-hop forward proxy.
+A forward proxy can hide client IP addresses for privacy, enforce egress policy by allowing or blocking which destinations a network may reach, cache frequently requested content to save bandwidth, and log or filter outbound traffic.
+Corporate and institutional networks lean on them to centralize control over what leaves the perimeter; privacy-minded individuals use them to add a layer of separation between themselves and the services they contact.
+An anonymizing network like Tor is, in effect, a sophisticated multi-hop forward proxy that no single operator controls, which is what gives it its censorship resistance.

 Relevance to sovereignty

-For a self-hosting operator, a forward proxy is a control point for everything your own machines reach outward — useful for routing a node's traffic through Tor, containing a device that should only talk to a whitelist, or inspecting what a piece of software phones home.
-Controlling egress is an underused complement to the inbound filtering of a firewall: even a compromised host is far less dangerous if it cannot freely reach the internet.
+For a self-hosting operator, a forward proxy is a control point for everything your own machines reach outward.
+It is useful for routing a Bitcoin node's traffic through Tor to break the link between your identity and your transactions, for containing an IoT device that should only ever talk to a short whitelist, or for inspecting exactly what a closed-source piece of software phones home.
+Controlling egress is an underused complement to the inbound filtering of a firewall: even a compromised host is far less dangerous if it cannot freely reach the internet to exfiltrate data or fetch a second-stage payload.

 In Simple Terms